titulacion2021/Image-Classification-ResNet/README.md

 # Residual Neural Network for COVID-19 Classification with Bayesian Data Augmentation
-In this work we implement a Residual Convolutional Neural Network (ResNet) for COVID-19 medical image (CXR) classification task.
+We implement a Residual Convolutional Neural Network (ResNet) for COVID-19 medical image (CXR) classification task.
 ResNet solves the vanishing gradient problem, allowing deeper networks constructions by adding more layers and making the algorithm easier to train.
 A dimensional reduction technique (PCA) is used for an efficient usage of the available computational resources.
 Moreover, data augmentation approach implemented enrich the data set by obtaining more images for the algorithm training,